-Land’s Edge Foundation is delighted to be able to offer schools and other groups affordable accommodation and programming in the unique and stunning natural environment of Chowder Bay.
+Land’s Edge Foundation is delighted to be able to offer schools and other groups affordable accommodation and programming (school camps) in the unique and stunning natural environment of Chowder Bay.
 Providing a space for people of all ages to learn about, and come to appreciate the importance of, the Sydney Harbour environment.

 Sydney Harbour is world-renowned for its spectacular natural beauty.
 Much of its foreshore, especially on its northern side, is natural bushland bursting with hundreds of species of native flora and fauna.
 The unique marine environment of Sydney Harbour is also home to an extraordinary diversity of marine life, including a sea horse colony that can be viewed at Chowder Bay during a stay with LEF .